MuthusaravananS/P21-ACTIVATED-KINASE-INHIBITORS-SCREENING/README.md

 # Feature extraction #

-We recommend the users to use jupyter notebook provided in  for feature extraction.
+We recommend the users to use jupyter notebook provided in " https://github.com/MuthusaravananS/P21-ACTIVATED-KINASE-INHIBITORS-SCREENING/tree/main/Dataset%20preparation%20and%20exploratory%20analysis/Descriptors%20extarction " for feature extraction.

-Python scripts for execution were provided in Main branch of K-pred.
+Python scripts for execution were provided in Main branch in Dataset preparation and exploratory analysis folder.